-During the Emergency Assessment phase, energy systems and commerce will have, or be well on their way, to returning to normal.
+During the Emergency Assessment phase, energy systems and commerce will be returning to normal conditions.
 The Governor can rescind any formal declarations or voluntary requests at this time.
-Monitoring activities of the Plan can return to pre-emergency status.
+Monitoring activities of the ESP can return to pre-emergency status.

 As the emergency is resolved, state and other responding agencies should evaluate all response plans that were implemented to determine the effectiveness of all responses.
 Evaluations should include: